NathanielInman/dotfiles/docs/setting-up-archlinux.md

 - `slack-desktop` for work, quite a bit better than regular browser version
 - `feh` is an image viewer also used for backgrounds
 - `file-roller` is an gui archive manager, although mostly `tar` on cli, nice to have
-- `handlr` is used to set default applications for apps like `nnn`
-- `nsxiv` is an xembed image viewer for auto-updates by `nnn`
-- `mpv` is for xembed video viewers for auto-updates by `nnn`
-- `zathura` is a book viewer, usable by `nnn`
-- `zathura-pdf-poppler` is a pdf plugin for zathura, used by `nnn`
-- `tabbed` is a tabbable x window plugin used by `nnn`
 - `pagraphcontrol-git` like amixer but pretty and allows enabling/adjusting things at runtime
 - `ttf-joypixels` adds support for emoji's within kitty terminal and elsewhere
 - `vit` is a TUI for taskwarrior
 - `ncdu` NCurses Disk Usage shows what files/folders are occupying how much space
-- `nnn` is a filemanager for the terminal with workspaces and vim-like controls
 - `glow` is for cating out or reading markdown files in terminal
 - `glances` is better version of `top` command (we alias it instead in .zshrc)
 - `procs` is a better version of `ps` command (we alias it instead in .zshrc)